saurus/ddup/README.md

 ddup: Detect duplicate files.
 ====

 This simple utility reads from stdin a list of filenames, and check for duplicates files (i.e. with the same content).

-The output is a list of "ln -f" commands.
+The default output is a list of "ln -f" commands, but it can be changed using the '-f' option and adding a new format string.

 This program does not writes any change to disk.